Common Questions About Applying For Social Security Disability Benefits, Appeals, and Attorney Representation

 Yes.
 Give SSA all the information it asks for in a straightforward way.
 Be truthful.
 Do not exaggerate or minimize your disability.

 When Should I Contact a Disability Lawyer to help me apply for Social Security Disability or SSI benefits?

 As a rule, a person does not need a lawyer’s help to file the application.
 SSA makes this part very easy and, in fact, it usually will not let a lawyer (or anyone else) sign the application for you.
-If you need assistance or guidance with filing a disability claim, please contact our law firm at 305-562-7333.
+If you need assistance or guidance with filing a disability claim, please contact our disability advocates at 305-562-7333.

 Once the application is filed, however, a lawyer’s help may make the difference between winning and losing.
 The sooner we get involved the better.

 What happens if I am denied benefits and I do not appeal within 60 days?